 “When good people work together, miracles happen.”

-With over a decade of debunking gun control mythology, Guy Smith, the founder of the Gun Facts project, wrote Guns and Control.
+With over a decade of debunking gun control and gun violence misinformation, Guy Smith, the founder of the Gun Facts project, wrote Guns and Control.
 Guy earlier penned Shooting The Bull – A field guide to identifying political lies in real-time.
-The gun control industry provided Guy with all the raw materials required to author the first modern book on the topic of propaganda (until the academic who wrote a forward to Shooting The Bull penned The Ten Commandments of Propaganda).
+The gun control debates provided Guy with all the raw materials required to author the first modern book on the topic of real-time propaganda analysis (until the academic who wrote a forward to Shooting The Bull penned The Ten Commandments of Propaganda).

 “The great enemy of the truth is very often not the lie: deliberate, continued, and dishonest; but the myth: persistent, persuasive, and unrealistic.” – John F. Kennedy